 In a world that increasingly builds cults around creative teams, Zero has been an invaluable slave, reminding us that the best artist for a given story might not necessarily be the same artist.
 That spirit has emphasized the episodic nature of the series above all else — that is, until issue 13 revealed a longer game that we didn’t see coming.
 That twist ending would be enough for this issue to stick in our memories, but it just so happens that Alberto Ponticelli and Jordie Bellaire turn in some of their best work to date, giving the issue’s central fight scene all of the weight the script calls for.
 Both shockingly violent and hauntingly beautiful, this issue sticks with you long after you put it down.

 In contrast to the bombastic issue 40, this installment finds the turtles taking the time to recoup in Northampton.
 Licking their wounds doesn’t make for a lot of action, but it does give us a revealing glimpse at how the all of the characters process stress.
-Everyone gets a memorable moment here, from Raph’s distrust to Mikey’s optimism — all rendered in loving detail by Ross Campbell, whose softer, younger character designs helped define this year for the turtles.
+Everyone gets a memorable moment here, from Raph’s distrust to Mikey’s optimism — all rendered in loving detail by Sophie Campbell, whose softer, younger character designs helped define this year for the turtles.
 It’s a quiet issue, but it uses that time to remind us how much we love these characters, and of the beating heart that makes this series so fantastic.

 (Grant Morrison, Frank Quitely, and Nathan Fairbairn)